HasanNahiyanNobel/Learning-Python-OOP/ReadMe.md

 ## 4. Inheritance
 1. Created an inherited class using `pass`.
 1. Used `help` method to have a good overview of the inherited class.
 This method looks *really* helpful. :3
+1. Learnt how class variable having same name is looked up from the inherited class.
+1. Created a new subclass `Manager`.